Last Updated on October 20, 2025

 How can I avoid relapsing during withdrawal?

-Establish a strong support system, use behavioral coping strategies, and consider NRT or professional treatment programs to stay on track.
+Establish a strong support system, use behavioral coping strategies, and consider NRT or professional treatment programs and a relapse prevention plan to stay on track.
+Structured care like outpatient alcohol rehab Austin, TX can help.

 What are lesser-known symptoms of nicotine withdrawal?